Sharon was born in 1975 in Telford, Shropshire .

 ..."My college and University tutors were fantastic.
 Melanie Brown was a massive influence and much needed support within my last year of my ceramics degree course who helped me to complete my Degree.
 Later Gwen Heeney, David Jones and Mel Brown provided further support in terms of opportunities for exhibitions and networking events with the Wedgewood Museum as part of the Wolves Alumini.

 Sharon had a sell out show with the University at Art In Clay, Hatfield in 1997.

-..."At this time, my work was a direct response to the factory work where I was employed part time at a car parts factory in Telford.
-This environment was dirty, bleak and physical hard work (12 hour continental shifts) nights and days...
+..."At this time, my work was a direct response to a Telford Car Parts factory Where I was employed at Part -time.
+The environment there was disgusting.
+It was dirty, smokey, bleak and physically hard work (12 hour continental shifts) nights and days...
 But was filled with hard working men who I became fond of.
-These people became my extended family.
+These people became my extended family..."

-Between my studies, I started a family of my own and became employed as an Art and Design Lecturer at Telford College of Arts & Technology.
+Between studies, Sharon started a family of her own and became employed as an Art and Design Lecturer at Telford College of Arts & Technology.

 …"working as a Lecturer and having a young family took up most of my time and my artwork fitted in when I had a moment to myself...which was rare!
 My art became an art therapy..."

 During 2011 Sharon went through a major tragedy with the birth and death of her son which acted as the catalyst for a major focus on her own work.